jaisal1311/Machine-Learning/README.md

 # Machine-Learning
-Repository for making Zero to Hero Machine-Learning.
+Repository for Zero to Hero Machine-Learning.

 Resources:
   Andrew Ng